 Energy mythbusting

-With energy bills still close to double what they were before the energy crisis, using less energy is a key way to cut bills, and there are obvious ways to do this, such as turning your lights and heating off when you go on holiday.
+With energy bills still extremely high, using less energy is a key way to cut bills, and there are obvious ways to do this, such as turning your lights and heating off when you're out.
 But this guide aims to crack the less-obvious energy conundrums, such as whether it's better to leave your heating on all day and if it's worth turning devices off standby mode.

 Energy mythbusters

-In this guide, we debunk 12 energy-saving conundrums.
+In this guide, we debunk some common energy saving conundrums.

 The big savers to cut your energy bills.